Learning Decomposed Representation for Counterfactual Inference: DeR-CFR Algorithm

-Inspired by the orthogonal regularizer in \cite{kuang2017treatment} for variable decomposition, in this paper, we employ an orthogonal regularizer among the three representation networks for factors $\{I,C,A\}$ decomposing.
-Taking the representation network for instrumental factor $I$ as an example.
+Although the representation learning based on the proposed propositions mainly contributes to the decomposition of the feature information of instrumental variables $I$, confounding variables $C$ and adjustment variables $A$, data-driven neural networks tend to overfit the training data and lead to unclean disentanglement (like DR-CFR).
+Inspired by the orthogonal regularizer in \cite{kuang2017treatment} for variable decomposition, in this paper, we employ a deep orthogonal regularizer among the three representation networks for decomposing the factors $\{I,C,A\}$.
+We take the representation network for instrumental factor $I$ as an example.
 Assuming it is with $l$ layers and let $W_{k}$ refer to the weight matrix on $k^{th}$ layer of the network.
 Then, we can approximate the contribution of each variable in $X$ on each dimension of representation $I(X)$ by computing $W_1\times W_2\times \cdots \times W_l$, denoted as $W_I\in \mathbb{R}^{m\times d}$, where $m$ and $d$ refer to the dimension of $X$ and $I(X)$, respectively.
-By averaging each row of $W_I$, we can obtain $\bar{W}_I \in \mathbb{R}^m$, denoting the average contribution of each variable in $X$ on the representation $I(X)$.
-Similarity, we can calculate the contribution of each variable in $X$ on $C(X)$ and $A(X)$, denoted as $\bar{W}_C$ and $\bar{W}_A$.
+By averaging each row of $W_I$, we obtain $\bar{W}_I \in \mathbb{R}^m$, denoting the average contribution of each variable in $X$ on the representation $I(X)$.
+Similarly, we calculate the contribution of each variable in $X$ on $C(X)$ and $A(X)$, denoted as $\bar{W}_C$ and $\bar{W}_A$.

 We consider the three representation networks have the same structure.
-Hence, $\bar{W}_I$, $\bar{W}_C$ and $\bar{W}_A$ are with the same dimension.
+Hence, $\bar{W}_I$, $\bar{W}_C$ and $\bar{W}_A$ are the vectors that have the same dimensions.
 Then, we propose to achieve hard decomposition by constraining orthogonality on each pair of them.
 The loss is as follow:

-To prevent the representation network from rejecting any input, we constrain the sum of each $\bar{W}_I$, $\bar{W}_C$ and $\bar{W}_A$ to be 1.
-The orthogonal regularizer ensures the information of each variable in $X$ can only flow into one representation network for a hard decomposition.
+To guarantee the information flows of the representation networks, we softly constrain the total contribution of each $\bar{W}_I$, $\bar{W}_C$ and $\bar{W}_A$ to approximately 1, that can be found in tht regularization term $Reg$ (Section 4.5).
+The orthogonal regularizer ensures each variable's information in $X$ is either discarded or can only flow into one representation network for a hard decomposition.
+It can also reduce the influence of irrelevant variables on the prediction and prevent each representation network from overfitting.

-\subsubsection{Outcome Regression}
+\subsection{Outcome Regression}